 Unless expressly indicated or the context requires otherwise, the terms "Facebook," "company," "we," "us," and "our" in this document refer to Facebook, Inc., a Delaware corporation, and, where appropriate, its wholly owned subsidiaries.
 The term "Facebook" may also refer to our products, regardless of the manner in which they are accessed.
-For references to accessing Facebook on the "web" or via a "website," such terms refer to accessing Facebook on personal computers.
-For references to accessing Facebook on "mobile," such term refers to accessing Facebook via a mobile application or via a mobile-optimized version of our website such as m.facebook.com, whether on a mobile phone or tablet.
+The term "Family" refers to our Facebook, Instagram, Messenger, and WhatsApp products.
+For references to accessing Facebook or our other products on the "web" or via a "website," such terms refer to accessing such products on personal computers.
+For references to accessing Facebook or our other products on "mobile," such term refers to accessing such products via a mobile application or via a mobile-optimized version of our websites such as m.facebook.com, whether on a mobile phone or tablet.